 This mentoring program will help you learn ways to do your job better, to avoid being pulled in so many directions, to have more confidence in your decisionmaking and implementation, and to ultimately love your job even more.

-But what I really hope is that it develops into a wonderful sisterhood – with a brother or two!
-75% of Nonprofit Marketing Guide’s webinar participants and Facebook fans are women, but men and women are equally welcome in the program.
-In each of the previous sessions, one or two men have participated.
 This can be a lonely and frustrating job, where you often feel like you are wandering alone in the wilderness.
-Working together, we'll not only draw some great maps for moving forward, but I suspect we'll make some great friends along the way too.
+Working together, we’ll not only draw some great maps for moving forward, but I suspect we’ll make some great friends along the way too.

-Is this just for one-person communications departments?
+Is this just for communications directors?

 You are certainly welcome to share materials with others on staff, and co-workers are welcome to sit in on our private monthly consulting calls.
 However, to keep the group focused and cohesive, I ask that just one person from your nonprofit participate on the monthly group calls and in the private Facebook group.

-I’ll be honest with you . . . it’s not as affordable as our All-Access Pass to our weekly webinar series and e-books.
+I’ll be honest with you . . . it’s not as affordable as our All-Access Pass to our webinar series and e-books.
 But it’s much less expensive than working with me one-on-one.
 For what you will receive during the six months of the mentoring program, I would charge an individual organization at least $20,000, and probably more.

 This six-month program is all or nothing . . . to ensure that we establish a solid working relationship, that you get the support you need, and that the group builds continuity and trust, each participant must commit to the full six-month program.
 No partial registrations will be allowed.